latolukasz/beeorm-doc/docs/guide/entity_fields.md

  * we need to define another table that takes disk space
  * this extra table uses contains also three indexes (ID, Shoe, Size) that use MySQL memory

-So is there better way to define database model for scenario?
-With BeeORM yes.
-Simply create public field with type of slice of referenced entities:
+So is there a better way to define database model for this scenario?
+With BeeORM, yes.
+Simply create a public field with a type of slice of referenced entities:

 ```go{5}
 type ShoeEntity struct {